 Every relationship is only as good as the people within it.
 Relationships between people are the main determining factor in the overall quality of their commonly shared reality.

 The importance of quality relationships cuts across all barriers, real or perceived.
-In fact, the better the quality of the relationship, the fewer barriers there are with which to contend.
+In fact, the better the relationship quality, the fewer barriers there are with which to contend.
 Quality relationships are based upon seven principles.

 I accept people for who they are, including myself.
 I consider all people unique and accept that as a positive rather than a source of frustration.

 I treat all people, including myself, with respect on an adult level.
 I do not resort to childish or emotional games.
 I do not manipulate myself or others.
 I respect others’ right to be who and what they are and do not try to change them.

 I have a clear understanding of myself and others.
 I make every attempt to appreciate and understand the differences that make each unique and special.

 I am open and honest.
 I feel free enough to speak and act consistently with what I feel and believe.
 I do not put on airs or try to be anything other than the best “me” I can be.
 I allow and encourage others to be themselves and promote a feeling of openness in all my dealings with them.
 I do not permit my predisposition, prejudgment, or prejudices to stand in the way of open and harmonious relationships.

 I do not judge myself or others.
 I accept and practice the belief that we are all different and unique.
 I approach others with the attitude that there are more dimensions to a given situation than simply “right” or “wrong.”
 I expect and embrace these differences in perception as opportunities to learn.